HomeSite Map

 American Releases

-The first American appearance of the song was with its album release on January 10th, 1964 on the Vee-Jay album “Introducing…The Beatles,” which stayed in print until October 15th of that year.
-This mostly overlooked song received its biggest exposure from this release, being that it peaked at #2 on the Billboard album chart (just beneath Capitol's "Meet The Beatles!" at #1) and became a million-seller.
+The first American appearance of the song was with its album release on January 10th, 1964 on the Vee-Jay Records album “Introducing…The Beatles,” which remained in print until October 15th of that year.
+This mostly overlooked track received its biggest exposure from this release, being that it peaked at #2 on the Billboard album chart (just beneath Capitol's "Meet The Beatles!" at #1) and became a million-seller.

-In order to cash in on The Beatles first US visit with their three Ed Sullivan Show appearances, Vee-Jay issued a four-song extended play single (or EP) on March 23rd, 1964, entitled “The Beatles – Souvenir of Their Visit To America.
-“A Taste Of Honey” although not heard on the Ed Sullivan show or at any of the performances during their “Visit to America,” was included on the EP as the second song on side one.
+In order to cash in on the group's first American visit, along with their three Ed Sullivan Show appearances, Vee-Jay issued a four-song EP on March 23rd, 1964 they called “The Beatles – Souvenir of Their Visit To America.
+“A Taste Of Honey” although not heard on these Ed Sullivan programs nor at any of their “Visit to America” performances, was included on the EP as the second song on side one.

-The next US appearance of the song came with the Vee-Jay double-album compilation “The Beatles vs. The Four Seasons,” released on October 1st, 1964, which coupled the “Introducing…The Beatles” album with “The Golden Hits of the Four Seasons.”
-Less than two weeks later, Vee-Jay repackaged the same Beatles album under the name “Songs, Pictures And Stories Of The Fabulous Beatles, released on October 12th, 1964.
+The next US appearance of the song came with the Vee-Jay double-album compilation “The Beatles vs. The Four Seasons,” released on October 1st, 1964, which paired the “Introducing…The Beatles” album with “The Golden Hits of the Four Seasons.”
+Less than two weeks later, Vee-Jay repackaged the same Beatles album under the name “Songs, Pictures And Stories Of The Fabulous Beatles, this slbum being released on October 12th, 1964.

-The next release of the song didn’t happen until 12 years later.
-Lingasong Records released the double album “Live!
+The next release of the song did not happen until 12 years later.
+Lingasong Records came out with the double album “Live!
 At the Star Club in Hamburg, Germany, 1962” on May 2nd, 1977.
-This highly controversial release included an apparently edited version of their December 28th and December 31st, 1962 performances of the song on their final visit to Hamburg.
-This was the only record ever released on this short-lived record label, which was a division of CBS Records.
-The controversy resulted from the record being reproduced from a recording made on a crude Grundig home tape recorder by Kingsize Taylor of rival band The Dominoes.
-Although $125,000 was invested by Lingasong to remix the recordings, the quality was bad enough to warrant Apple records attempting to prevent its release, which it failed to do.
+This extremely controversial new album set included an apparently edited version of their December 28th and December 31st, 1962 performances of the song on their final visit to Hamburg.
+This was the first and only record ever released on this short-lived label, which was a division of CBS Records.
+The controversy resulted from the band's performance being reproduced from a recording made on a crude portable Grundig home tape recorder by Kingsize Taylor of their rival band The Dominoes.
+Although $125,000 was invested by Lingasong to remix the recordings, the quality was bad enough to warrant Apple Records attempting to prevent its release, which it failed to do.

-Shortly afterwards, Pickwick Records acquired the rights to release these live recordings, three single album volumes entitled "Recorded Live In Hamburg 1962" being released sometime in 1978.
-Since many of the songs were included on more than album, "A Taste Of Honey" appeared on both volumes one and three.
-In 1979, Pickwick thought it wise to condense the live recordings into two volumes that did not repeat any songs, “1st Live Recordings Vol. 1” including "A Taste Of Honey" as the second song of side one, the vocals having slightly more prominence than on the original Lingasong album.
-Pickwick then paired both volumes of their "1st Live Recordings" together into a double album entitled "The Historic First Live Recordings" in 1980.
+Shortly afterwards, Pickwick Records had acquired the rights to also release these live recordings, three single album volumes they called "Recorded Live In Hamburg 1962" being released sometime in 1978.
+Since many of the songs were included on more than one album, "A Taste Of Honey" appeared on both volumes one and three.
+In 1979, Pickwick thought it was smart to condense these live recordings into two volumes that did not repeat any of the tracks, “1st Live Recordings Vol. 1” including "A Taste Of Honey" as the second track on side one, the vocals having slightly more prominence than on the above detailed Lingasong album.
+Pickwick then paired together both volumes of their "1st Live Recordings" together into one double album entitled "The Historic First Live Recordings" in 1980.
 The small label Hall Of Music was next to release many of these Hamburg songs (including "A Taste Of Honey") on their double-album release "Live 1962, Hamburg Germany" in 1981.

 With the dawning of the compact disc era in the 1980's, music fans were eagerly waiting for the delayed release of the Beatles catalog on CD.
-K-Tel Records thought to cash in on this expectation by releasing "Live In Hamburg '62" in early February 1987, which was just prior to the release of the first four Beatles albums by Apple Records.
-Many Beatles fans couldn't resist owning a live CD by their favorite group that featured 20 tracks including "A Taste Of Honey," not realizing that this was such a lo-fi rough recording as released many times before on vinyl, as detailed above.
+K-Tel Records thought to cash in on everyone's expectation by releasing "Live In Hamburg '62" in early February 1987, which was just prior to the release of the first four Beatles albums by Apple.
+Many Beatles fans couldn't resist owning a live CD by their favorite band featuring 20 songs including "A Taste Of Honey," not realizing that this was a very lo-fi rough recording that was released many times before on vinyl, as detailed above.

 The song's next release was on February 26th, 1987 on the first official Beatles compact disc, this being the original British "Please Please Me" album, a vinyl release coming out on July 21st, 1987.
 While this release was in mono only, a remastered stereo version came out on CD on September 9th, 2009 and on vinyl on November 13th, 2012.

-Sometime in 1991, Sony Music took it upon themselves to release two volumes of the above mentioned 1962 Hamburg recordings, "Live!
-At The Star Club In Hamburg, Germany; 1962 (Vol. 2)" containing "A Taste Of Honey."
-The release of these volumes prompted legal action from The Beatles, Sony discontinuing production of these volumes because of a lawsuit that had been filed.
-By 1998, The Beatles had won the right of ownership of these recordings, any releases surfacing after this point being illegally produced bootlegs.
+Sometime during 1991, Sony Music came out with two volumes of their 1962 Hamburg recordings as detailed above, "A Taste Of Honey" being featured on "Live!
+At The Star Club In Hamburg, Germany; 1962 (Vol. 2)."
+The release of these volumes prompted legal action from The Beatles on this occasion, Sony discontinuing production of these volumes because of the lawsuit that had been filed.
+By 1998, The Beatles had won the right of ownership for these recordings, any further releases surfacing after this point being illegally produced bootlegs.

-On June 30th, 1992, Capitol released the box set “Compact Disc EP Collection,” which includes the entire British “Twist And Shout” EP from 1963.
-The original mono mix of “A Taste Of Honey” is included therein.
+On June 30th, 1992, Capitol released the box set “Compact Disc EP Collection,” which includes the full 1963 British EP “Twist And Shout.”
+The original mono version of “A Taste Of Honey” is included therein.

-Then came the box set “The Captol Albums, Vol. 2” on April 11th, 2006, which contained the original "Early Beatles" album, including "A Taste Of Honey," in stereo and "Type B" foldover mono.
+Then came the box set “The Captol Albums, Vol. 2” on April 11th, 2006, which contained the original 1965 "Early Beatles" LP, this including "A Taste Of Honey," in stereo and "Type B" foldover mono.

-September 9th, 2009 was the date of the US release of the song on the box set “The Beatles In Mono.”
-A vibrant remastered version of the mono mix of “A Taste Of Honey” is included.
+September 9th, 2009 was the date of the US release of the song on the compact disc box set “The Beatles In Mono.”
+A vibrant remastered version of the mono mix of “A Taste Of Honey” is included here, the vinyl edition of this new box set being first released on September 9th, 2014.

 On December 17th, 2013, iTunes released a 59 track compilation album entitled "Bootleg Recordings 1963" only available on their downloading platform.
-"Take six" of "A Taste Of Honey," as recorded at the February 11th, 1963 EMI recording session, is included on this album, as well as four BBC performances of the song they recorded in 1963: June 23rd for the "Easy Beat" program, June 18th for "Pop Goes The Beatles," September 10th for "Pop Goes The Beatles," and May 13th for "Side By Side."
-The purpose of this release was to extend the copyright of these recordings under European Union law from 50 years (which would have expired at the end of 2013) to 70 years (until 2033), this being considered an official release.
+"Take six" of "A Taste Of Honey," as recorded at the February 11th, 1963 EMI session, was included on this album, along with four BBC radio performances of the song they recorded in 1963: June 23rd for the "Easy Beat" program, June 18th for "Pop Goes The Beatles," September 10th for another "Pop Goes The Beatles," and May 13th for "Side By Side."
+The purpose of this release was to extend the copyright of these recordings under European Union law from 50 years (which would have expired at the end of 2013) to 70 years (until 2033), this being considered as an official release.
 This compilation album was only available in the US on that date to those in the know for a number of hours for $39.99 in its entirety or to be purchased as individual tracks, but was later made available for purchase as well.

 Live Performances

-The first evidence of The Beatles performing this song was in October of 1962, a month after the version by Lenny Welch was released.
+The first evidence of The Beatles performing this song was in October of 1962, one month after the rendition by Lenny Welch was released.
 As Mark Lewisohn outlines in his book "Tune In," there was a degree of uncertainty as to whether The Beatles should perform "A Taste Of Honey" at all.
-Paul got aquainted with the song in October of 1962 and immediately wanted to include it in the group's set list, taking lead vocals himself.
+Paul got aquainted with it in October of 1962 and immediately wanted to include it in the group's set list, taking lead vocals himself.
 John didn't think it was the type of song they should be doing.

-Mark Lewisohn relates, "It would become a sustained point of contention between them, but they decided to put it to the test, to play it to audiences and watch the reaction...One of the first times The Beatles played it was at the Rialto Ballroom on October 11 (1962)."
-The group The Mersey Beats were also on the bill and, a few nights later, Paul cornered their bass player Billy Kinsley for his opinion.
-Billy Kinsley remembers: "Paul came up to me and said, 'What did you think of that song we did the other night, 'A Taste Of Honey?' and I said, 'I was knocked out by it.
+Mark Lewisohn explained it this way: "It would become a sustained point of contention between them, but they decided to put it to the test, to play it to audiences and watch the reaction...One of the first times The Beatles played it was at the Rialto Ballroom on October 11 (1962)."
+The group The Mersey Beats also performed at that show and, a few nights later, McCartney cornered their bass player Billy Kinsley for his opinion.
+Billy Kinsley related: "Paul came up to me and said, 'What did you think of that song we did the other night, 'A Taste Of Honey?' and I said, 'I was knocked out by it.
 Superb.'
 Paul grabbed hold of me and said, 'Go and tell the others that.'
 He took me into their dressing-room and John said, 'Go on then, what do you think?'
 I was fifteen and very nervous because there was Big John Lennon asking me what I thought of a song he didn't like.
 Paul said, 'Come on, just tell the truth.'
-I told him I thought 'A Taste Of Honey' was great.
+I told him that I thought 'A Taste Of Honey' was great.
 Paul said, 'Ha-ha, there you go!'"

-The Beatles then had a British television appearance on October 29th, 1962, on the show “People And Places” performing the song.
-They did a very proficient send-up of the song whenever they played it on stage, and Lennon was known to put in his own little jabs of protest during their performances, singing "A Waste Of Money" when his background vocals were required.
-Paul would also incorporate an unusual inflection in his voice during the line "sweeter than wine," pronouncing it as "schweeter than wine."
+The Beatles then had a television appearance on October 29th, 1962, on the British program “People And Places” performing "A Taste Of Honey."
+They did a very proficient send-up of the song whenever they performed it in concert, and Lennon was known to put in little jabs of protest during their performances by sometimes singing "A Waste Of Money" when his backing vocals were required.
+Paul would also incorporate an unusual inflection in his voice when singing the line "sweeter than wine," pronouncing it as "schweeter than wine."

 They continued to perform the song throughout 1963, as evidenced by its inclusion in their week-long July performances at the Winter Gardens at Margate, Kent, their six night residency at the Gaumont Cinema in Bournemouth, Hants from August 19th through 24th, and their October 29th concert in Eskilstuna, Sweden.
-They were to replace this concert staple with another ‘adult’ sounding crooner, “Till There Was You” by the time it was released on their “With The Beatles” album in November 1963.
+The Beatles were to replace this concert staple with another "adult" sounding crooner, “Till There Was You” by the time it was released on their “With The Beatles” British album in November 1963.

 Conclusion

-Many years on, it may appear quite laughable and/or embarrassing to hear “A Taste Of Honey” among the rock and roll classics that appear on the first Beatles album.
-“Why,” some may ask, “would the greatest rock band in the world cop-out and perform a ‘wimpy’ ballad like this?”
+Many years later, it might appear a bit laughable and/or embarrassing to hear “A Taste Of Honey” among rock-n-roll classics that dominate the first Beatles LP.
+"Why," some may inquire, "would the greatest rock band in the world cop-out and perform a "wimpy" ballad like this?"

-One thing that truly can be stated is that The Beatles versatility was shown on every album they released.
-You can’t help but note the variety of styles on albums such as “Revolver,” “Sgt.
+One thing that truly can be stated is that The Beatles' versatility was shown on each and every album they released.
+You can’t help but note the variety of styles on LPs such as “Revolver,” “Sgt.
 Pepper” and the “White Album.”
-The same release that gave us the ultra-heavy “Helter Skelter” also offered “Blackbird” and “Honey Pie.”
-The same release that gave us the symphonic masterpiece “A Day In The Life” also gave us “When I’m Sixty-Four” and “Within You Without You.”
+The same release that offered us the ultra-heavy “Helter Skelter” also presented us with “Blackbird” and “Honey Pie.”
+The same release that gave us the symphonic masterpiece “A Day In The Life” also delivered us “When I’m Sixty-Four” and “Within You Without You.”
 So why wouldn’t their first album, which made us dance to “Twist And Shout” and “I Saw Her Standing There,” give us “A Taste Of Honey”?

-Truth be told, The Beatles took a classic piece of brilliantly written balladry and transformed it into a prototypical Beatles song with great aplomb.
-In the process, it exposed another genre of music to the youth of the '60s and, in turn, to generations of Beatlemaniacs to come.
-If you learn to love it, or are determined to loathe it, either way it must be admitted that only The Beatles could have pulled off something like this.
+Truth be told, The Beatles took a classic piece of brilliantly written balladry and transformed it into a prototypical Beatles arrangement with great aplomb.
+In the process, it exposed another genre of music to the youth of that time and also to future generations of Beatlemaniacs to come.
+If you've learned to love it, or are determined to loathe it, either way it must be admitted that only The Beatles could have pulled off something like this.

 Song Summary